The celebrated performance exhibition, 12 Minutes Max, begins its second year at Base.

 12 Minutes Max

 An informal showcase of contemporary and experimental performance works in dance, theater, music and multimedia, 12 Minutes Max provides a platform for artists to showcase 12 minutes of material supported by limited technical elements.
 Performances are curated by different members of the arts community three times a year.
-After reading through these guidelines, you may submit an audition application.
+Past curators include Donald Byrd, Owen David, Florangela Davila, Glenn Kawasaki, Veronica Lee-Baik, Megan Murphy, Tyisha Nedd and Pol Rosenthal.
+After reading through the guidelines below, you may submit an audition application for the next edition.

 Performances can be no longer than 12 minutes.